brillout/wildcard-api/docs/rpc-vs-rest-graphql.template.md

 Buy bananas
 ~~~

-If we'd want to print the to-do items in our terminal from within our backend code,
+If we'd want to print the list of to-do items in our terminal from within our backend code,
 we'd use a SQL query like we just did, and
 there is (obviously) no need for a REST/GraphQL API.